ncoghlan/misc/notes/python3/multicore_python.rst

 of the `pickle protocol`_ in Python 3.4 included the ability to unpickle unbound methods by name, which allow them to be used with the multiprocessing APIs).

+For data processing workloads, Python users that would prefer something simpler to deploy than Apache Spark, don't want to compile their own C extensions with Cython, and have data which exceeds the capacity of NumPy's in-memory calculation model on the systems they have access to, may wish to investigate the `Dask <http://dask.pydata.org/>`__ project, which aims to offer the features of core components of the Scientific Python ecosystem (notably, NumPy and Pandas) in a form which is limited by the capacity of local disk storage, rather than the capacity of local memory.

 Another potentially interesting project is `Trent Nelson's PyParallel work`_ on using memory page locking to permit the creation of "shared nothing" worker